-We call the start of a process and event, in Gluu an event is indicated by their circular shape.
-Our example process begins with a customer making a complaint.
+Our example process begins with a customer calling.
 Essentially, the event is what kicks off the rest of the process.
-In an ideal world, without complaints, there would be no need for a complaint handling process as it would never be set in motion.
+In an ideal world, without complaints or need for support, you would not need a complaint handling process, as it would never be set in motion.
+But here we are.

 The work activities